OpenCyphal/pycyphal/docs/pages/architecture.rst

 instead of real physical connections.
 For example, the UAVCAN/CAN transport supports virtual CAN buses via SocketCAN, and the serial transport supports TCP/IP tunneling and local loopback mode.
-Read the API documentation for more information about these features.

 DSDL support